-This does not even account for any payment Plaintiff is required to make on his significant debt.
-The Court thus finds that Plaintiff has established that his access to the Court would be significantly limited absent the ability to file this action without payment of fees and costs.
-The Court GRANTS Plaintiff's motion for leave to proceed in forma pauperis (Doc.
-3) and directs that the cases be filed without payment of a filing fee.
+Plaintiff has established that her access to the Court would be significantly limited absent the ability to file this action without payment of fees and costs.
+The Court

+GRANTS Plaintiff's motion for leave to proceed in forma pauperis (Doc.
+2) and directs that the cases be filed without payment of a filing fee.